 Dell Precision Workstation makes remote video collaboration possible

 When it comes to the hardware Film Riot use, “speed and reliability are everything,” Connolly says.
-The Dell Precision 7750 mobile workstation allows Connelly and Film Riot to collaborate on projects from anywhere.
+The Dell Precision 7750 mobile workstation allows Connolly and Film Riot to collaborate on projects from anywhere.

 “Being able to stay mobile while still having the speed of a desktop has been really great.
 We can take it with us wherever we shoot to check shots, do quick references and tests, then go with Josh wherever he is doing the edit,” Connolly says.
 “That’s been the main thing — having the ability to stay as mobile, as we need to right now without sacrificing speed and reliability.”